3 Ways an Installment Loan Can Help Your Credit Score

 1. Diversify Your Debt

-2. Save You Money
+2. Save Your Money

 3. Improve Your Payment History

 Of course, that all depends on your lender actually reporting your payment information to the credit bureaus.
-And if you have bad credit, you might find yourself dealing with lenders who don’t report any payment information at all.
+If you have bad credit, you might find yourself dealing with lenders who don’t report any payment information at all.
 This is especially true for most payday and title lenders.
 While many of their customers will be grateful that these lenders don’t report payment information, someone who’s looking to be responsible and improve their credit score will not.